 The psychological thesis is that each person has a unique character.
 There is no other person who has the same character nor has there been another person with the same character.

-There is diversity – according to this commitment, there is more than one person currently existing and, if one takes all the persons that exist, they do not all have the same physical traits.
+There is diversity – according to this commitment, there are persons currently existing and, if one takes all the persons that exist, they do not all have the same physical traits.
 Strathern says that diversity was presupposed when two people were represented as having reproduced together.
-It was presupposed that the two parents have different physical traits from one another (1992: 22).
+It was presupposed that the two parents have at least some different physical traits from one another (1992: 22).
 The commitment that there is diversity should probably be understood as going beyond saying that not everyone has the same physical traits.
 It also says that there is significant variation in physical traits.

-Individuals reproduce individuals – this can be understood as saying that if two persons successfully reproduce, the offspring has different physical traits from both parents and has individuality as understood above: they are a distinct entity in their own right and have a character unique to them.
+Individuals reproduce individuals – this can be understood as saying that if a person successfully reproduces, the offspring has different physical traits from this person and has individuality as understood above: they are a distinct entity in their own right and have a unique character.